Risks Associated with Labiaplasty Surgery & the DOVE Laser Labia Procedure

 Bleeding / Bruising

-Rarely a small clot or hæmatoma may develop.
-This is not serious unless a very large and painful lump develops.
-This is very rare and almost never occurs.
+Rarely minor bleeding may develop.
 When it does occur, please notify Dr. Konrat or her surgical nurse so that they can assist you immediately and perform an assessment.
 Early intervention is best and assists with healing as expected.

-The tissues in this area are very delicate and minor swelling may persist for some weeks.
+The tissues in this area are very delicate and any Laser procedure can cause minor swelling which may persist for some weeks.
 This is not unusual and will heal well in time.
 Women often experience similar healing after childbirth, particularly if they required stitches.

-Although all care is taken to achieve complete symmetry, both sides may not be exactly the same prior to surgery and is therefore difficult to make them perfectly symmetrical after the surgery.
+Although all care is taken to achieve complete symmetry, both sides may not be exactly the same prior to the procedure and is therefore difficult to make them perfectly symmetrical after the procedure.
 During your consultation, Dr. Konrat will help you understand what you can expect.

 Patients have a risk of forming a blood clot in the leg (deep vein thrombosis) that breaks off and gets stuck in the lung circulation (pulmonary embolism).
-This is minimised by the wearing of surgical ‘stockings’ during the surgery, and by getting out of bed as soon as possible.
-You will also be encouraged to breathe deeply when you wake up from the anæsthetic, as this expands your lungs and helps ensure your blood oxygen levels are good.
+This is minimised by the wearing of surgical ‘stockings’ during any procedure, and by getting out of bed as soon as possible.
+As the DOVE Laser Labia Reduction does not require a general anaethetic, you will be awake and independent as soon as the procedure is over.

 Risks of Anaesthesia

-Labiaplasty is performed either under Twilight anæsthetic with long-acting local anaesthesia, or in a Day Hospital under general anaesthesia.
+If you are having surgical Labiaplasty, this will be performed under general anaesthetic in Hospital.
 As a rule, risks posed by anaesthesia are very low in cosmetic surgery patients, because the patients are generally in good health.
-Dr. Konrat will take a full medical history, will order a number of tests prior to surgery and will make lifestyle recommendations to ensure your health is optimal before the surgery.
+Dr. Konrat will take a full medical history, will order a number of tests prior to your procedure or surgery and will make lifestyle recommendations to ensure your health is optimal before the surgery.
 This will minimise any general risks.

 Mental Health Disorders and Elective Surgery